cronosjs-labs/create-cronos/README.md

 - ✅ Rsbuild
 - ✅ Rspack

-### 🚀 Manteined templates
+### 🚀 Maintained templates

 > [!IMPORTANT]
-> The following templates are manteined in the Create Cronos project.
+> The following templates are maintained in the Create Cronos project.

 - Express ( `./templates/express` )
   - ✅ Unit tests with Vitest